AbdullahDaniyal/BloggingApp_Frontend/README.md

 3. CSS for styling
 4. Backend integration (Node.js, Express, MongoDB)
 ## Integrating with the Backend
-Ensure that the backend is running (follow the instructions in its repository).
+Ensure that the backend is running.
+You can follow the link https://github.com/AbdullahDaniyal/BloggingApp_Backend.git and then clone the backend (follow the instructions in its repository).
 The frontend is configured to connect with the backend routes for various functionalities.
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.